Peppertop/Elvie-3/Elvie_109/README.md

 Elvie #109
 ==========
 This strip first appeared in issue #269 of Linux Magazine.
-This is a bit of speculative fiction that looks at the naming of Google, and wonders if there might have been some other reason for that choice, apart than the one usually cited.
+This is a bit of speculative fiction that looks at the naming of Google, and wonders if there might have been some other reason for that choice, apart from the one usually cited.

 File Details
 ------------